important

 Roadside springs are not considered a safe source of water for drinking and cooking (or other ways of swallowing water).

-They are not tested and are frequently contaminated by bacteria or other germs that can make you very sick, or from land uses above them (for example, spreading of manure, mining, or dumping of chemicals).
+They are not tested and are frequently contaminated with bacteria or other germs that can make you very sick.
+Roadside springs are susceptible to contamination from land uses above them (for example, manure spreading, mining, or dumping of chemicals) and from insects and animals.
 In fact, a recent Giardia outbreak in New Hampshire is linked to a roadside spring.

 However, if your well or spring has run dry and you have no other safe water source, roadside springs may offer a temporary solution.